kernsuite-docker/base/README.md

 usage: `$ docker run kernsuite/base <cmd>`

 **note**: you can use this image as a base for your custom image.
-Just put `FROM: kernsuite/base:3` as the first line in your `Dockerfile`.
+Just put `FROM kernsuite/base:5` as the first line in your `Dockerfile`.

 https://registry.hub.docker.com/u/kernsuite/base/